cBioPortal/cbioportal/docs/deployment/authorization-and-authentication/Authenticating-and-Authorizing-Users-via-keycloak.md

 Then, rebuild the WAR, redeploy, and try to authenticate again.
 Your log file will then include hundreds of SAML-specific messages, even the full XML of each SAML message, and this should help you debug the error.

-if you're using the Docker container, mount the file instead with `-v ./logback.xml:/cbioportal-webapp/WEB-INF/classes/logback.xml`.
+If you're using the Docker container, mount the file instead with `-v ./logback.xml:/cbioportal-webapp/WEB-INF/classes/logback.xml`.

 #### Determining jwtRolesPath for OAuth2 Token
 By default user-roles are extracted from path `resource_access::cbioportal::roles` in the JWT json.
 Changes to the configuration of roles at the realm and client level in Keycloak instance can alter this path and must be set acordingly with the `dat.oauth2.jwtRolesPath` property in the `portal.properties` file.